UT-IDDynamics/wepidemics/docs/entries/epiworld.md

 ## Content

   Epiworld is a C++ template library that implements a flexible ABM building framework.
 It can be used for estimating parameters, forward simulation, and policy evaluation.
-The C++ library is also implemented in R.
+The C++ library is also implemented in the R programming language.

  **original entry:**  [https://github.com/UT-IDDynamics/wepidemics/blob/main/data/epiworld.md](https://github.com/UT-IDDynamics/wepidemics/blob/main/data/epiworld.md)